aidgncom/test/README.md

 The result is as follows.

+**1. Zero-Allocation Stability (Space)**: No intermediate objects, parsing trees, or temporary structures are created, keeping memory allocation and GC intervention near zero.
+Latency does not accumulate under traffic spikes, and performance stays stable across environments.

+**2. Maximizing Engine Potential (Time)**: The CPU simply scans contiguous bytes, driving cache locality to the extreme.
+Execution speed pushes to the limits of the environment itself.
+Conventional formats and regex-based handling cannot reach this territory.
+It only becomes possible when 1-byte scanning is assumed from the start.

+**3. Predictability & Security (Depth)**: Execution time stays predictable regardless of input, and execution itself never stalls, even under ReDoS-style malicious payloads.
+Because 1-byte scanning eliminates nested parsing and backtracking, performance collapse is structurally impossible.

 ```
 Traditional Parsing: Bytes → Tokenization → Parsing → Tree Construction (Memory) → Field Mapping (CPU) → Value Extraction → Handling
 ⛔ 7 Steps, μs to ms-level overhead (varies by payload)